freenas/freenas-docs/userguide/storage.rst

 users.

 A ZFS scrub only checks used disk space.
 To check unused disk space, schedule :ref:`S.M.A.R.T.
-Tests` of "Type" of *Long Self-Test* to run once or twice a month.
+Tests` of :guilabel:`Type` of *Long Self-Test* to run once or twice a month.

-When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled for you.
-An entry of the same volume name is added to
-:menuselection:`Storage --> Scrubs`
-and a summary of this entry can be viewed in :menuselection:`Storage --> Scrubs --> View Scrubs`.
+When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled.
+An entry of the same volume name is added to :menuselection:`Storage --> Scrubs` and a summary of this entry can be viewed in :menuselection:`Storage --> Scrubs --> View Scrubs`.
 :numref:`Figure %s <zfs_view_volume_scrub_fig>`
 displays the default settings for the volume named :file:`volume1`.
-In this example, the entry has been highlighted and the "Edit" button clicked to display the "Edit" screen.
+In this example, the entry has been highlighted and the :guilabel:`Edit` button clicked to display the :guilabel:`Edit` screen.
 :numref:`Table %s <zfs_scrub_opts_tab>`
 summarizes the options in this screen.